Skip to content

 Penalty: Up to 5 years in prison, or up to 10 years if a minor is involved.

-• Advertising services is also prohibited, unless you advertise yourself (but even that can be problematic).
+·Advertising services is also prohibited, unless you advertise yourself (but even that can become a problem).
 Criminal Code, Section 286.4.

-• Working under management is illegal (this is considered pimping).
+·Working under the management is illegal (this is considered as pimping).

-• Working in a public place is not allowed.
+·Working in a public place is prohibited.
 Criminal Code, Section 213.

-Soliciting and advertising sex services near public places (schools, playgrounds, daycare centers) can result in up to 6 months in prison.
+Soliciting and advertising sex services near public places (such as schools, playgrounds, daycare centres) can result in up to 6 months in prison.

-• Hiring a bodyguard or an accountant is potentially illegal (it may be considered "profiting from someone else’s prostitution").
+·Hiring a bodyguard or an accountant is potentially illegal (it may be considered as "profiting from someone else’s prostitution").

 Engaging in prostitution is not a crime (regardless of how it is classified in your home country).

-However, buying sex, pimping, and advertising are crimes under Canadian law, meaning you will not qualify for PR.
+However, buying sex, pimping, and advertising is considered as crime under Canadian law, meaning you will not qualify for PR.

 Technically, a sex worker can work, but everyone around them must pretend that nothing is happening.

-In Canada, this is known as the "Nordic Model", which supposedly protects women, but in reality creates conditions where working safely is nearly impossible.
+In Canada, this is known as the "Nordic Model", which supposedly protects women, but in reality creates conditions where working safely is almost impossible.

 Love and be loved, but always remember to stay safe.